Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 PDB
 ===

-There is no tracing of compiled functions to attach a debugger to.
+There is no tracing of compiled functions to which to attach a debugger.

 .. include:: ../variables.inc